Arachni/arachni/README.md

-# Experimental/unstable branch -- used for integration
+# Experimental/unstable branch -- used for development/integration

 For self-contained, nightly snapshot packages take a look at: http://downloads.arachni-scanner.com/nightlies/